Is Dairy Healthy and Do Humans Need it?

 Environmental impact

-It takes 1,020 litres of water to produce one litre of cow’s milk.
+It takes over one thousand litres of water to produce one litre of cow’s milk.
 To produce the same amount of soya milk, you need just 297 litres of water – and even less for other crops such as oats!
 Almonds drink a bit more but they’re certainly not the culprit behind California’s water crises, as some tabloids claimed.
 Almonds may not be as environmentally friendly as the vast majority of plant foods, but they still have a lower environmental impact than meat and dairy.
 See the environmental impacts of different milks here.

 And the winner is?